rluba/jai-ctags/readme.md

-# Jai module for generating CTags
+# Jai module for generating Ctags

-This module generates a ctags file for your project as part of normal compilation.
+This module generates a [ctags file](https://en.wikipedia.org/wiki/Ctags) for your project as part of normal compilation.
+This allows many editors to access definitions (functions, variables, structs, …) for quick navigation or lookup.

 ## Usage